Procurement Frequently Asked Questions

 The Council has declared a Climate Change Emergency.
 What does that mean for suppliers?

 Saving the planet must be a priority for everyone.
 Even a small change by everyone can make a significant positive impact.
-For example reducing carbon emissions, reducing pollutant, thinking about how we produce or build, how we dispose of goods, and keep waste to a minimum.
+Considerations include:

-Additionally, we have all agreed a Climate Change policy that will be used to incorporate Climate change criteria and questions in the tendering we do.
+Additionally, we have all agreed a Climate Change policy.
+It is used to incorporate Climate change criteria and questions in the tendering we do.

 Any useful tips you can give me?